| | |

 The average temperature is -1°C (30°F), but it can deviate dramatically in either direction.

 There are bright and sunny, relatively warm periods when temperatures rise to 10°C (50°F).
-Equally, there can be heavy bouts of snow that last several days or weeks, when temperatures drop to -10°C (25°F) or even -15°C (5°F).
+Equally, there can be heavy bouts of snow that last several days or weeks, when temperatures drop to -10°C (25°F) or even as low as -15°C (5°F).

 Clothes to Wear

-For sightseeing, entertainment and dining, most tourist establishments in Prague welcome visitors dressed in casual attire.
-This includes for classical concerts in churches.
+For sightseeing, entertainment and dining, most places in Prague welcome visitors dressed in casual attire.
+This also applies to classical concerts in churches.

 Wenceslas Square Xmas market | |

-To protect yourself against the elements, bring a warm winter jacket, hat and gloves.
+As protection against the elements, bring a warm jacket, hat and gloves.
 Many visitors pack thermals or base layers too!

-If you get caught out by the weather, there are shops that can help.
-These include department stores like Marks & Spencer, shoe shops such as Bata, and specialist outdoor clothing and footwear stores like Rock Point.
+If you get caught out by the weather, there are shops that can help: department stores such as Marks & Spencer, shoe shops like Bata, and specialist outdoor clothing and footwear shops such as Rock Point.

 Hats and gloves can also be purchased from market stalls and souvenir shops.